New global science proves a different reality

 - Study comparing the skin properties of people living in cities with different altitudes

 Published: US National Library of Medicine (March 2017)

 WHAT TO TAKE AWAY FROM IT: Conducted in-house by one of the world’s largest skincare company, Amore-Pacific R&D Center in Korea, the study concluded that skin properties can be influenced by living in different cities because different altitudes have different environments such as air temperature, humidity, and UV radiation.

 - Study on seasonal variation of skin’s surface layer

 Published: International Journal of Cosmetic Science (December 2014)

-WHAT TO TAKE AWAY FROM IT: The study shows that the skin surface pH, TEWL, sebum content, hydration, elasticity, wrinkles, skin pore and skin sensitivity vary with the seasons.
+THE TAKE AWAY: The study shows that the skin surface pH, TEWL, sebum content, hydration, elasticity, wrinkles, skin pore and skin sensitivity vary with the seasons.

 - Seasonal variability in the biophysical properties of forehead skin in women in Guangzhou City, China.

 - The seasonal variation in skin hydration, sebum, scaliness, brightness and elasticity in Korean females.